FFerrinho/terraform_modules_gcp/terraform_environment/bucket/README.md

 ## Prerequistes

-You need to ensure that at the project level the storage API was enabled.
+Besides the user that'll run Terraform, having the necessary permissions to deploy infrastructure on the project, you also need to ensure that at the project level the storage API was enabled.
 This can be enabled with the following Gcloud command:

 ```bash
 gcloud services enable storage.googleapis.com